pretix/pretix-docs/docs/topics/vouchers.md

 You can create a voucher code for a limited time discount to attract more customers to your shop.

-Navigate to [Your Event] → ":fontawesome-solid-tags: and click the :btn-icon:fontawesome-solid-plus: Create a new voucher: button.
+Navigate to :navpath:Your Event → ":fontawesome-solid-tags: and click the :btn-icon:fontawesome-solid-plus: Create a new voucher: button.
 Leave the automatically generated suggestion in the "Voucher code" field or provide your own.
 Since this code is supposed to be able to be used more than once, set "Maximum usages" to 9999999.